BenZed/benzed-ts/packages/presenter/markdown/04-templates.md

 ```

 <!-- @Prompt -->
-So, if Brodie were setting up `Gears` for *Bird Girl Season 3*, he'd declare a template called an `Asset`.
-He'd say an Asset must consist of a Preview folder, which can contain images or video files.
-He'd say it must have a Harmony folder, consisting of harmony files, and he'd declare a couple of data types, say `Priority`, `Episode`.
+So, if Brodie were setting up `Gears` for *Bird Girl Season 3*, he'd ask Ben to create a template called an `Asset`.
+An Asset must consist of a Preview folder, which can contain images or video files.
+An asset must have a Harmony folder, consisting of harmony files.
+We're not going to go and validate the entire harmony file structure, so he'd just say declare the folder as loose, meaning it'll take anything.
+He'd declare a couple of data types, say `Priority`, `Episode`.

 <!-- @Section clear -->